jonathanmnovak/hello-world-pytorch-fastai/README.md

 Each chapter will have a corresponding Jupyter notebook.
-The book and course recommend running these notebooks in Kaggle but I'll be recreating and/or developing new notebooks which cover the materials in the chapter.
+The book and course recommend running these notebooks in Kaggle but I'll be recreating and/or developing new notebooks which cover the material in the chapter on my local machine.